-While the NBA lockout might be technically still in force, players have returned from overseas to start preparing for training camps set to kick off next week.
+While the NBA lockout might be technically still in force, players have returned from overseas

 And with front offices allowed to speak with player’s agents and NBA gyms open for players to train, San Antonio Spurs’ Tiago Splitter still remains in Spain playing for Valencia Basket but is set to return to San Antonio next week.